Why the need for International Franchise Business Plan in India?

 - Coordinating system-wide product marketing measures,

-- New developments should be introduced to the market.
+- New developments introduction to the market.

-- This should provide area rep
+- This should provide Area Representative

 - Also conducting annual franchise meets, etc.